Imagine a world where everything you grew up with is gone. No adults, no internet, no rules.

 The world is facing the deadliest virus ever known.

 When the KV17 virus kills everyone above the age of seventeen, life becomes a battle of survival for the children left behind.
 Seeking to escape the escalating violence in the city, two sisters, Lexi and Hadley flee to the Australian outback.
-Finding sanctuary in the small town of Jasper’s Bay, they soon realise it is far from safe, as a gang of lawless teenagers terrorise the town.
+Finding sanctuary in the small town of Jasper’s Bay, they soon realize it is far from safe, as a gang of lawless teenagers terrorize the town.

 Caught in a bitter feud leading to betrayal, deceit and murder, the girls must quickly uncover who their enemies are, and who they can trust.